aoifekeane001/pands_project/README.md

 * Any requirement not listed in scope of this document

 ## Objectives
-* Research & analyse the Fishers Iris data set online and interpret the data in your own words using course learnings
+* Research & analyse the Fishers Iris data set online and interpret the data in your own words using course learnings to extract the data
 * Use learnings from ATU Programming & Scripting course to successfully write a python program called 'analysis.py'

 ## Assumptions